-Identify the key team members for the project and provide brief biographies or their resumes.
+Identify the key team members for the project and provide brief biographies or their résumés under the heading "Additional Information and Document Uploads" in the GMS.
 The team members can be staff, volunteers, subgrantees, or contractors.

 (3) Past performance on District Grants/Contracts